 top of page

-At about this time in 1951, a soldier engages in an action that would initially earn him the Distinguished Service Cross.
+On this day in 1951, a soldier engages in an action that would initially earn him the Distinguished Service Cross.
 Many decades later, a congressional review would determine that he should have been awarded the Medal of Honor—and would have been, but for his Jewish heritage.

 Another fact that will make this Medal recipient memorable?
 Rock musician Lenny Kravitz is his namesake.
 The Grammy award-winning artist was named for his uncle, Private First Class Leonard M. Kravitz.